-With over 30 pieces already scheduled for performance and many more in the planning stage, the Beethoven2020 festival is a great way to explore Beethoven’s repertoire.
-In addition to some big orchestral pieces, there are performances of the Mass in C, the Missa Solemnis, and the Choral Fantasia along with all of the string quartets, violin sonatas, other chamber pieces, and lieder.
-The cello and piano sonatas are being planned and will be announced soon.
+Over 40 pieces have been performed since January or are scheduled for performance and many more are in the planning stage.
+The Beethoven2020 festival is therefore a great way to explore Beethoven’s repertoire.
+In addition to some big orchestral pieces, there are performances of the Mass in C, the Missa Solemnis, and the Choral Fantasia along with all of the string quartets, violin sonatas, cello sonatas, piano trios, other chamber pieces, and Beethoven’s own folk-song arrangements.
+Events are constantly being added so do check in regularly.

 There is a competition for students of composition with the winning pieces to be performed in March 2020.

 Alongside performances of the violin sonatas, there will be companion pieces composed in 2015 as part of the Beethoven Plus programme.

 Finally, a piece composed by Michael Boyle, the CUMS Composer in Residence, will be performed at West Road on May 2nd.